 Donation records, grant agreements, board meeting minutes, and financial documents all need to be kept on file, often for years at a time.
 Each of these records plays an important role in demonstrating transparency and keeping the organization in good standing, but they pile up quickly and can be difficult to keep track of.

-Grants often come with requirements to track how funds are used and what outcomes are achieved.
-Donor records help monitor contributions over time and support accurate reporting.
-Board meeting minutes document important decisions and preserve your nonprofit’s history.
+Grants often come with requirements to track how money is used and what outcomes were achieved.
+Donor records monitor contributions over time and support accurate reporting.
+Board meeting minutes document important decisions made by the business and preserve your nonprofit’s history.
 Financial records are needed for audits, tax filings, and maintaining tax-exempt status.

-All of these documents matter, but keeping them organized is easier said than done, especially for nonprofits working with limited staff and storage space.
-Paper files can take over valuable office space and require constant sorting and searching.
-Digitizing records makes it much easier to keep documentation organized and ready to access without adding more to your team’s workload.
+All of these documents are important, but keeping them organized is easier said than done, especially for nonprofits working with limited staff and space.
+Paper files can take over your work areas and require constant sorting and searching.
+Digitizing records makes it much easier to keep things organized and ready to access without adding more to your team’s workload.

 The Challenges of Managing All These Records on Paper

-Paper records are difficult to maintain in any circumstance, especially when new documents are constantly coming in.
-With many different people handling and filing paperwork in an office, it’s easy for things to fall through the cracks.
+Paper records are hard to manage under the best circumstances, especially when new documents are constantly coming in.
+With multiple people filing and handling paperwork, it’s easy for things to get misplaced or misfiled.

-Paper files are also easily misplaced.
-Documents get left out on desks, filed in the wrong folder, or mixed in with other paperwork.
-Even with the best intentions, mistakes happen, and tracking down a missing document is both frustrating and time consuming.
+Paper files also tend to wander.
+They’re left on desks, tucked into the wrong folder, or mixed in with other paperwork.
+Even with the most organized team, mistakes happen, and tracking down a missing document can take hours that could be better spent elsewhere.

 Why Digitizing Makes Sense for Nonprofits

-Switching from paper digital records is one of the easiest ways nonprofits can lighten the load of recordkeeping.
-Once your records are digitized, your staff will no longer need to spend their precious hours hunting through file cabinets or paper piles.
-Everything is stored in a central, searchable system, giving them access to what they need with just a few clicks.
+Switching from paper to digital records is one of the easiest ways to lighten the recordkeeping load.
+Once your records have been digitized, your staff will no longer need to spend their precious hours sifting through file cabinets or paper piles.
+Everything can be stored in one central, text-searchable system, giving them access to what they need with just a few clicks.

 Digitizing records also helps keep filing systems consistent, even as staff come and go.
 Instead of relying on memory or personal filing preferences, digital records follow clear naming rules and folder structures that anyone on your team can understand.
 This makes it much easier to add new records as they’re created and ensures important information doesn’t get lost when someone leaves the organization.